da4throux/MMM-Paris-RATP-PG/README.md

 * other elements are global to the module
 ##lines array
 * each line has a type, and each type might have different parameters
-### common to: bus, rers, metros, tramway
+### common to: buses, rers, metros, tramway
-* type: mandatory, value in [bus, rers, metros, tramway]
+* type: mandatory, value in [buses, rers, metros, tramway]
-* line: mandatory, typical value: 28 or 'A'... check exact value with: https://api-ratp.pierre-grimaud.fr/v3/lines/bus, https://api-ratp.pierre-grimaud.fr/v3/lines/rers, https://api-ratp.pierre-grimaud.fr/v3/lines/tramways, https://api-ratp.pierre-grimaud.fr/v3/lines/metros
+* line: mandatory, typical value: 28 or 'A'... check exact value with: https://api-ratp.pierre-grimaud.fr/v4/lines/buses, https://api-ratp.pierre-grimaud.fr/v4/lines/rers, https://api-ratp.pierre-grimaud.fr/v4/lines/tramways, https://api-ratp.pierre-grimaud.fr/v4/lines/metros
-* stations: mandatory: [name of the station] -> found with https://api-ratp.pierre-grimaud.fr/v3/stations/{type}/{line}
+* stations: mandatory: [name of the station] -> found with https://api-ratp.pierre-grimaud.fr/v4/stations/{type}/{line}
 * destination: mandatory, either 'A' or 'R'
 ### Traffic
 * type: mandatory: traffic
-* line: mandatory, based on https://api-ratp.pierre-grimaud.fr/v3/traffic set the line as: [type, line], such as: ['metros', 6], ['rers', 'A']...
+* line: mandatory, based on https://api-ratp.pierre-grimaud.fr/v4/traffic set the line as: [type, line], such as: ['metros', 6], ['rers', 'A']...
 * hideTraffic: optional, array of string, if a traffic status belongs to the array, then the traffic is not shown (see the example for usage)
 ### Common in Transportation lines
 * maximumEntries: optional, int, default = 2, //if the APIs sends several results for the incoming transport how many should be displayed